decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 The DID document is built by using read only functions and contract events on the ERC1056 registry.

-Any value from the registry that returns an Ethereum address will be added to the `publicKey` array of the DID document with type `Secp256k1VerificationKey2018` and an `ethereumAddress` attribute containing the address.
+Any value from the registry that returns an Ethereum address will be added to the `publicKey` array of the DID document with type `EcdsaSecp256k1RecoveryMethod2020` and an `ethereumAddress` attribute containing the address.

 #### Controller Address

 Each identity always has a controller address.
 By default it is the same as the identity address, but check the read only contract function `identityOwner(address identity)` on the deployed version of the ERC1056 contract.

-The identity controller will always have a `publicKey` with the id set as the DID with the fragment `#controller` appended.
+The identity controller will always have a `publicKey` entry with the id set as the DID with the fragment `#controller` appended.

-An entry is also added to the `authentication` array of the DID document with type `Secp256k1SignatureAuthentication2018`.
+An entry for the controller is also added to the `authentication` array of the DID document.

 #### Enumerating Contract Events to build the DID Document